-Federal study finds racial bias in many facial-recognition systems
+Federal study finds racial bias of many facial-recognition systems

 Facial-recognition systems misidentified people of color more often than white people, a landmark federal study released Thursday shows, casting new doubts on a rapidly expanding investigative technique widely used by law enforcement across the United States.

 Asian and African American people were up to 100 times more likely to be misidentified than white men, depending on the particular algorithm and type of search.
-The study, which found a wide range of accuracy and performance between developers’ systems, also showed that American Indians had the highest false-positive rate of all ethnicities.
+The study, which found a wide range of accuracy and performance between developers’ systems, also showed that Native Americans had the highest false-positive rate of all ethnicities.

-The faces of African American women were falsely identified more often in the kinds of searches used by police investigators, potentially increasing their chances of being falsely accused or arrested for a crime.
+The faces of African American women were falsely identified more often in the kinds of searches used for police investigators, in which an image is compared with sthousands or millions of others in hopes of identifying a suspect.

 Algorithms developed in the U.S. also showed high error rates for “one-to-one” searches of Asians, African Americans, Native Americans and Pacific Islanders.
 Such searches are critical to such functions as cellphone sign-ons and airport boarding schemes, and errors could make it easier for impostors to gain access to those systems.

-Women were more likely to be falsely identified than men, and the elderly and children were more likely to be misidentified than other age groups, the study found.
+Women were more likely to be falsely identified than men, and the elderly and children were more likely to be misidentified than those in other age groups, the study found.
 Middle-age white men generally benefited from the highest accuracy rates.

 The National Institute of Standards and Technology, the federal laboratory known as the NIST that develops standards for new technology, found “empirical evidence” that most of the facial-recognition algorithms exhibit “demographic differentials” that can worsen their accuracy based on a person’s age, gender or race.